Shelford Girls' Grammar

 Shelford Girls' Grammar (previously known as Shelford Girls' School, Shelford Church of England Girls' Grammar School, and sometimes SCEGGS) was an independent Anglican day school for girls.
 It was located in Caulfield, a suburb of Melbourne, Victoria, Australia.

-The school was established in 1898, and was a member of Girls Sport Victoria (GSV), the Junior School Heads Association of Australia (JSHAA) and the Alliance of Girls' Schools Australasia.
+The school was established in 1898, and before it closed (at the end of 2024) it was a member of Girls Sport Victoria (GSV), the Junior School Heads Association of Australia (JSHAA) and the Alliance of Girls' Schools Australasia.
 It was a non-selective entry school, with more than 600 students.

 Shelford had a coeducational Early Learning Centre, which educated toddlers 18 months old, as well as providing groups for 3 and 4-year-olds.

 Shelford offered students the Victorian Certificate of Education (VCE) program, and the Vocational Education and Training (VET) course.

-Shelford used a house system through which students participated in inter-house competitions, with 4 school houses.
+After 127 years in operation, the last classes were held in December 2024.
+In 2025, the school merged with Caulfield Grammar School with some Shelford students transferring to CGS at the start of that year.
+The school is now known as Caulfield Grammar School Shelford Campus.